camillecochener/camillecochener.github.io/projects.md

 <div style="text-align:center"><img src="assets/img/Equation-qmi.gif"></div>

+<p style="text-align: justify;">After data preparation and feature engineering, we trained three models by cross validation : a Logistic regression, a Random Forests and a XGBoost.
+For the hyperparameter settings, we used Bayesian optimization with <a href="http://hyperopt.github.io/hyperopt/">Hyperopt</a>.
+We then stacked the three models to obtain our predictions. </p>

 <p style="text-align: justify;">The evaluation score was the AUC.
 We obtained 58.30 placing us in 4th place overall.
 The best score was 59.61.</p>